AlexDeFoc/gameWatch_c/README.md

 - New - requests the name of the title and adds a new entry to the save file.
 - Remove - removes the entry you select.

+## Cross-platform:
+yes.
+Yes it is.
+I am only using standard libraries.

 ## To exit, just force exit it.
 Reason: Auto-save goes on forever (the main thread sleeps for the duration of the timer which is 5 minutes).